cubitic/eng-leadership/interpersonal/README.md

 ## Difficult Conversations

-Gaving honest + sometimes hard conversations is an important part of leadership.
+Having honest + sometimes hard conversations is an important part of leadership.
 At a certain point, nobody is going to do this for you, luckily it is a skill you can practice

 [Diffcult Conversations](https://www.amazon.com/Difficult-Conversations-Discuss-What-Matters/dp/0143118447) is the book I have found most useful in developing these skills.